Outlaw Express

 Outlaw Express is a 1938 American Western film directed by George Waggner and written by Norton S. Parker.
 The film stars Bob Baker, Cecilia Callejo, Don Barclay, LeRoy Mason, Nina Campana and Martin Garralaga.
 The film was released on June 17, 1938, by Universal Pictures.

 Plot

+Bob Bradley and Andy Sharpe are army officers assigned to go undercover to investigate the mysterious murders of Pony Express riders.
+They uncover a plot to steal land from the former Mexican residents of California as they re-register their properties with the new American authorities in Washington.